sanskrit/raw_etexts_english/blogs/manasataramgini/2007-01-14_shri-ramanuja-deshika-one-of-the-last-great-kaumara-tantrics.md

 +++
-title = "shrI rAmAnuja deshika, one of the last great kaumAraxa0tantrics"
+title = "shrI rAmAnuja deshika, one of the last great kaumAra tantrics"

 +++
 The below note is neither meant as a sectarian effusion nor a historical